stakeme-team/story-validators-race/submissions/McDaan/task1/README.md

  - Namada (15 testnet iterations, 1 incentivized testnet, and many other testnets after that - top 1 contributors, top 1 on the incentivized testnet)
  - Side Protocol (testnet - we have participated in its two celebrated incentivized rounds so far)
  - Osmosis (no longer in the active set)
+ - Stride (no longer in the active set)
- - Composable (no longer in the active set)
+ - Composable (participated on its testnet and then on mainnet - no longer in the active set)
  - Sifchain (the team rugged)

 # Contributions